How To Effectively Conduct Keyword Research for Your SEO and PPC Strategies

 When evaluating potential keywords, consider these key metrics:

 • Relevance: Ensure that the keywords are directly relevant to your content and the needs of your audience.
 Irrelevant keywords can lead to a high bounce rate.
+Ask yourself “why would someone search this term?”.
+You want to choose keywords that you know individuals are searching to find your product or service.

 • Competition/Keyword Difficulty: Assess the competition level or keyword difficulty for each keyword.
 Lower competition keywords are often easier to rank for, which can be beneficial if you have limited resources.
+Typically higher competition keywords are more difficult to rank in SERPs, but can lead to more traffic or better quality leads if the keyword is relevant to your business.

 Step 5: Understand User Intent